Roywangj/CS231n-notes/README.md

 This Note contains:

+1.Powerpoints for lectures

-1.notes about lectures
+2.notes about lectures

-2.Assignments
+3.Assignments

-3.notes about Assignments
+4.notes about Assignments